jbrannigan/family-tree-editor/README.md

 ## Usage

-1. Enter your family tree in the text editor panel using the **TreeDown** format
+1. Enter your family tree in the **Tree Text Editor** tab using the **TreeDown** format
-2. See a live preview in the collapsible tree viewer and diagram view
+2. Switch to the **Tree View** tab to see a collapsible, navigable tree
+3. Switch to the **Graph View** tab to see an SVG diagram
-3. Use the **Focus** buttons to zoom in on any branch
+4. Use the **Focus** buttons (🔍) to zoom in on any branch
-4. Export the full tree or a focused view in your preferred format
+5. Export the full tree or a focused view in your preferred format

-Accessibility: the tree uses `role="tree"` / `role="treeitem"`, roving `tabIndex`, `aria-expanded`, and a visible focus outline.
+### Accessibility

+The application is designed for screen reader and keyboard-only users:

+- Tree View uses `role="tree"` / `role="treeitem"` with full ARIA support
+- All interactive elements have descriptive labels
+- Keyboard navigation with arrow keys, Enter, Space, and Escape
+- Roving `tabIndex` for efficient navigation
+- Clear focus indicators throughout the interface

 ### TreeDown Example